scerioli/Global-Preferences-Survey/README.md

 It is suggested to read this first to get an idea of how the replication and the extension of the analysis has been structured through the code.

-### How to Use this Folder / How to replicate the analysis
+### How to replicate the full analyses

-There are two ways one can use this folder:
+There are two ways one can replicate the work done here:

-1. Go through the scripts "GenderPreferencesAnalysis.r" inside the ReplicationAnalysis and ExtendedAnalysis, and their according "functions" folders, if you want to check the code to proof-read it.
+- Go through the scripts "GenderPreferencesAnalysis.r" inside the ReplicationAnalysis and ExtendedAnalysis, and their according "functions" folders, if you want to check the code to proof-read it.
 You can also plot the data using the same code it has been used to produce the plots here in the folders: Just check the files "CreatePlotsArticle.r" (again, both in the "ReplicationAnalysis" and in the "ExtendedAnalysis");

-2. Take the output files in the "ReplicationAnalysis" and in the "ExtendedAnalysis" and use them as input for plotting or checking other models by yourself.
+- Take the output files in the "ReplicationAnalysis" and in the "ExtendedAnalysis" and use them as input for plotting or checking other models by yourself.

+For both cases, you would need to:

+1. Clone this repository on your local computer.
+This will provide you will all the content of this folder, meaning, all the codes and the data used for the replication and extended analysis.

+2. The only thing missing in this repository is the data Global Preferences Survey from the Gallup World Poll.
+This data is protected by copyright and can't be given to third parties.
+To download the GPS dataset, go to the [website of the Global Preferences Survey](https://www.briq-institute.org/global-preferences/downloads) in the section "downloads".
+There, choose the "Dataset" form and after filling it, one can download the dataset. *Hint: The organization can be also "private".*

+3. After downloading the GPS dataset, save it into the ReplicationAnalysis/files/input in a folder called GPS_Dataset.
+The folder should contain two sub-folder, one called "GPS_dataset_country_level" (and this should contain 3 files in total, two of type .dta and one text file), and the other called "GPS_dataset_individual_level" (same type of content as the other one).

+4. Congrats, you are well equipped to start the replication.
+Enjoy!

 ## Description of the Content